 Make Self-Care Your Priority

 Self-care strategies such as getting enough sleep, mindful meditation, nutritious meals, regular physical activity, and safely spending time outdoors can help you manage coronavirus anxiety and improve your overall health.

 Also, spending time with your loved ones and pets can have therapeutic benefits and help you manage anxiety and depression symptoms.
 Research shows that connecting with nature has uplifting effects because it can help you relax and let go of negative emotions and thoughts.

 Regular physical activity is known to promote a variety of changes in the brain.
 Exercise has the power to stimulate the release of dopamine and endorphins, neurotransmitters also known as hormones of happiness.
 An increase of these neurotransmitters in your blood causes effects similar to what antidepressant medications do, revitalizing your spirits and making you feel good.

 If you feel that you are not equipped to manage stress, anxiety, and other mental health concerns on your own, seek help from a mental health professional.
 Counseling and psychotherapy can be a safe environment to address the issues you face and develop effective coping strategies.

 Build an intimate relationship with God

-This has always been the resource we have had in times of crises, anguish, and uncertainty.
-In Psalm 94:19 we can see how David felt when he turned to God: “When anxiety was great within me, your consolation brought me joy”.
+This is the resource we have always had in times of crises, anguish, and uncertainty.
+In Psalm 94:19, we can see how David felt when he turned to God: “When anxiety was great within me, your consolation brought me joy.”
 God can help you navigate these turbulent times.
 God bless you.